dschadow/CloudSecurity/README.md

 This folder contains all configuration files for all profiles used with the **config-client** application.

 # config-server
-This project contains the Spring Cloud Config server which must be started before using any of the other web applications.
+This project contains the Spring Cloud Config server which must be started as a Spring Boot application before using any of the other web applications.
 It's available on port 8888 and will use the configuration files provided in the **config-repo** folder.

 ## Meta
 [![Build Status](https://travis-ci.org/dschadow/CloudSecurity.svg)](https://travis-ci.org/dschadow/CloudSecurity)